-- : The communication style of Indians tends to be polite and indirect.
+- Indirect Communication: The communication style of Indians tends to be polite and .
 They may try to speak appeasingly to those they are not close to in order to avoid conflict or confrontation.
 People often exchange opinions or viewpoints through negotiation rather than arguing that their perspective is definitively correct.
-This communication style can come across as ambiguous. is reserved for relationships with a high level of trust or crucial situations.
+This communication style can come across as ambiguous. communication is reserved for relationships with a high level of trust or crucial situations.

 - Physical Contact: Indians prefer not to touch people when it can be avoided, but they may touch someone's arm or hand when speaking so long as they are the same gender.
 Body contact between the genders is kept minimal throughout most of India.
 For example, hugging, kissing and holding hands are not customary.

-- Whistling or Winking: Both these actions are considered sexually suggestive in India.
+- Whistling and Winking: Both these actions are considered sexually suggestive in India.

 - Head Tilt: People may tilt their head to the side or shake it to both sides to indicate agreement and understanding.
 This head movement is similar to the Western gesture indicating “I don’t know” with a shrug of the shoulders and tilting one’s head to the side.

 - Nodding: Indians will often nod to acknowledge what is said out of .
 However, this does not always mean they understand or agree.